-Of the 67% of working age customers, 40% fall in the protected/vulnerable category and 25% of claims are for working age non protected customers and as such can only claim up to a maximum of 80% of their Council Tax liability.
+Of the 66% of working age customers, 38% fall in the protected/vulnerable category and 28% of claims are for working age non protected customers and as such can only claim up to a maximum of 80% of their Council Tax liability.

-The most notable change is in the vulnerable category in 2017/18, reporting increases in comparison to the previous year, and there has been movement of 2,712 claimants that are now receiving relevant disability or carer benefits.
-The Department for Work and Pensions National Statistics (source Quarterly Benefits Summary - Great Britain

-Statistics to February 2017, published 17th August 2017) indicate that there has been a national trend for increases in Personal Independent Payments and Carer's allowances.
+The most notable change is in the vulnerable category in 2015/16.
+Whilst the increase in the category was less than the previous year, there has been movement of 2,500 claimants that are now receiving relevant disability or carer benefits.
+The Department for Work and Pensions National Statistics (source Quarterly Benefits Summary - Great Britain Statistics to February 2016, publish 17th August 2016) indicate that there has been a national trend for increases in Personal Independent Payments and Carer's allowances.
 Whilst there have also been decreases in employment support allowances/incapacity benefits and in disability living allowance payments, overall payments have increased amongst these claimant group.
-Although the Vulnerable category shows a less than 0.5% drop in the CTS discount awarded, in comparison to same time last year, the Claimant with Child Under 6 shows the average discount has increased to 6.8%.
+Birmingham trends reflect this.